ellefeg/assembly2orf/README.md

 vi assembly2orf.sh +194
 ```

-## (d) User input
+### (d) User input

 For each run of **assembly2orf**, the user must provide several files.

 **Input 1: `sample_input` file**

-Create a tab-delimited file which provides information about all the files that you want to analyse.
+Create a tab-delimited file which provides information about all the nucleotide transcriptome files that you want to analyse.
 It is helpful down the track if you have saved this file in your output directory (**Input 2**) but it can be anywhere and have any name.
 Provide the full filepath when you call **trigger-assembly2orf.sh**
 * Column 1 = sample name = abbreviated name of each sample, such as a species code (e.g. AAD3, PCG6, etc.)
 * Column 2 = transcriptome = full file string of each nucleotide.fa file (e.g. /path/to/file.fa)